DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Experiment

 \subsection{Qualitative Results.}

 Multiple qualitative results are provided for intuitive comparison.
-First, two examples from the BDD-X testing set are visualized in Fig. \ref{example_1}.
-Then, to verify the generalization ability of DriveGPT4, we apply DriveGPT4 to the NuScenes dataset \citep{caesar2020nuscenes} for zero-shot conversation generation in Fig. \ref{example_nusc}.
-Finally, we try DriveGPT4 on video games to further test its generalization ability.
-An example is illustrated in Fig. \ref{example_gta}.
+For concise visualization, we only show four frames of the input video clip.
+First, an example from the BDD-X testing set is visualized in Fig. \ref{example_1}.
+DriveGPT4 can generate high-quality texts and control predictions based on the prompt.
+Then, to verify the generalization ability of DriveGPT4, we apply DriveGPT4 to the NuScenes dataset \cite{caesar2020nuscenes} for zero-shot QA in Fig. \ref{example_nusc}.
+We also try DriveGPT4 on video games to further test its generalization ability.
+An example is shown in Fig. \ref{example_gta}.

+\mypara{GPT4-V.} As the multimodal version of GPT4, GPT4-V can understand, and reason single-frame images, illustrating excellent generalization ability for various daily tasks.
+However, GPT4-V is still a general model for images, and not specially finetuned for grounding autonomous driving applications.
+Before the comparison, GPT4-V is prompted with several BDD-X QA pairs in advance.
+During the qualitative evaluation, even though GPT4-V illustrates powerful recognition and reasoning ability, it is observed that it (1) cannot predict numerical control signals; (2) fails to correctly understand some vehicle actions, especially dynamic actions (e.g., turning, accelerating, etc.).
+An example is shown in Fig. \ref{example_gpt4-v}.
+More examples can be found in the appendix.